bludit/documentation-english/pages/developers/debugging/index.md

 # Debugging
 <!-- position: 4 -->

 The debug mode of Bludit can be activated in the file `init.php` in the directory `/bl-kernel/boot`.
-Please change the following (line 11):
+Please change the following:

 `define('DEBUG_MODE', FALSE);`